fluenttql/fluenttql.github.io/user-study.md

   <li>Q28 Learning new PL through examples is more useful than complete language specification (eg. grammar).
 Answer is on an agreement scale 1 to 10.</li>
 </ul>

+The questionnare was filled out in the webbrowser.

 ## Tutorial